-Some superfoods are so potent, in fact, that it’s a good idea to cycle them.
+Some superfoods are so potent that it’s a good idea to cycle them.
 One of my favorite cycles is “8-weeks on, 4-weeks off.”

-For example, maca is a superfood that some people believe can kickstart a sluggish endocrine system.
+For example, maca is a superfood that some believe can kickstart a sluggish endocrine system.
 I like maca, but I don’t want my body to become dependent on it, so I usually have it daily for about 8 weeks, and then I take a month off (a little bit of maca root powder in a smoothie also enhances the flavor).

 Each superfood has a different impact on each body.
-Listen closely to how your body feels after you try a superfood for the first time, and ask your medical doctor and nutritionist for their guidance.
+Listen closely to how your body feels after trying a superfood for the first time, and ask your medical doctor and nutritionist for guidance.

-For example, there have been periods of time when my body likes bee pollen, but there have been other periods of time when it hasn’t responded well to it – so I try to pay close attention and listen to what your body says.
+For example, there have been periods when my body likes bee pollen, but there have been other periods when it hasn’t responded well to it – so I try to pay close attention and listen to what my body says.

 You don’t need to buy every superfood available on the planet – just begin with a few and see if your body responds positively.

 Finally, the last ingredient is good, old-fashioned ice to ensure a chilled beverage and smooth texture.

-Whatever ingredients you choose, make sure to keep it nutrient-rich with as many dark leafy greens as you can handle (though in the beginning, that might be a very small amount), and add that extra plant protein powder to rejuvenate your body on workout days.
+Whatever ingredients you choose, keep it nutrient-rich with as many dark leafy greens as you can handle (though in the beginning, that might be a very small amount), and add that extra plant protein powder to rejuvenate your body during workout days.

 In the beginning, you’ll want to emphasize fruits.
-Later, as your become more skilled in your smoothie-making, your taste buds will evolve, and then you’ll want to try adding more vegetables than fruits (in other words, you’ll be ready for a smoothie that is less sweet).
+Later, as you become more skilled in your smoothie-making, your taste buds will evolve, and then you’ll want to try adding more vegetables than fruits (in other words, you’ll be ready for a less sweet smoothie).

-My smoothies these days are mostly vegetables and almost no fruit – usually just a bit of fresh lime juice or cucumber.
+My smoothies these days are primarily vegetables and almost no fruit – usually just a bit of fresh lime juice or cucumber.